Buying guide: Computer for DJing – by a DJ & computer specialist

 High resolution displays, like the Apple retina displays are nice have, but are not a necessity.

-Some software doesn’t take advantage of this.
+Some software doesn’t even take advantage of this.

 But Rekordbox, Serato, Virtual DJ and Traktor do.